keboola/shopify-tmlblock/README.md

 This video provides a step-by-step guide for how to work with Keboola Use Case Templates using Google Analytics as an example.
 [![IMAGE ALT TEXT](https://i9.ytimg.com/vi/tRIepqMa770/mq2.jpg?sqp=CPyXrJkG&rs=AOn4CLC8i3PleDt0Kg6pbQ_35rlMpEPxIg)](http://www.youtube.com/watch?v=tRIepqMa770 "Data Templates")

 ## 2. Connect to ThoughtSpot & Import the TML

+- Navigate to ThoughtSpot and add a new connection
+- Enter the credentials of the destination chosen in the Flow
+- Automatically update the TML files with your own `database` and `schema` [using this 🎈 Streamlit App](https://jordanrburger-ts-keboola-spotapps-streamlit-app-7svhq2.streamlitapp.com/) (or, run the app locally by [cloning this repository](https://github.com/jordanrburger/TS-Keboola-SpotApps))
+- Upload the resulting `.zip` file to ThoughtSpot